 This Career Guide explains the qualifications necessary for a Special Agent in the intelligence agency.
 The book explains some of the common mistakes applicants make during the application process, and how to avoid them.
 Learn how to improve the odds of getting hired, how to network with key people, how the job may affect your family life and an overview of the typical compensation structure

 In addition to providing advice on how to get the job, the book provides helpful career tips for how to be successful in the position.
 You’ll also get an overview of various special operations and tactics and the training involved.

-This book was written by investigative report, Ronald Kessler, who worked for the Washington Post and the Wall Street Journal.
-The book provides an overview of many important events and changes within the organization, and explains how the Feds solved several high-profile crimes, leverage hi-tech solutions, and even how they covered up problems.
+This book was written by the investigative report, Ronald Kessler, who worked for the Washington Post and the Wall Street Journal.
+The book provides an overview of many important events and changes within the organization and explains how the Feds solved several high-profile crimes, leveraged hi-tech solutions, and even how they covered up problems.

 The author also wrote a similar book called, “Inside the CIA”, also available on Amazon.
 If you’d like to learn more about the CIA, visit the CIA books page.